 At the turn of the millennium, however, the picture was far bleaker.
 With an ageing and mediocre squad, Germany’s national team, as defending champions, exited UEFA EURO 2000 with a paltry point and one goal to show from their three group games.
-The humiliation was compounded by a humbling 3-0 defeat to an second-string Portugal team, as well as a first competitive loss to England for 34 years.
-It was the watershed moment that revealed a need for German football to reinvent itself.
+The humiliation was compounded by a humbling 3-0 defeat to a second-string Portugal team, as well as a first competitive loss to England for 34 years.
+It was the watershed moment that revealed the yearning need for German football to reinvent itself.

 A new directive was required to restore football in Germany to its former glory.
 The path decided upon by those in charge at the German Football Federation (DFB) and newly-created German Football League (DFL) was to invest in youth.
-In practice, this involved replicating the French model of a national academy at Clairefontaine and extending it to all 36 clubs in the Bundesliga and Bundesliga 2, a plan that was implemented just a year later in 2001.
+In practice, this involved replicating the French model of a national academy at Clairefontaine and extending it to all 36 clubs in the Bundesliga and Bundesliga 2, a plan that was implemented a year later in 2001.

-At four-time European champions FC Bayern Munich, traditionally the chief personnel supplier to the national team, the situation is unsurprisingly no different.
+At four-time European champions FC Bayern Munich, the chief personnel supplier to the national team, the situation is unsurprisingly no different.
 Captain Philipp Lahm, vice-captain Bastian Schweinsteiger, Thomas Müller and Holger Badstuber are all graduates of the famed FC Bayern youth set-up, while Manuel Neuer and Toni Kroos have also been coached at a German club academy (Schalke and Hansa Rostock respectively).

-"In [promoting talent from club academies] Germany hasn’t just caught up with the rest of Europe, they’ve actually overtaken them," believes Ralf Rangnick, who steered Schalke to the Champions League semi-finals in 2011.
+"In [promoting talent from club academies] Germany hasn’t just caught up with the rest of Europe, they’ve actually overtaken them," says Ralf Rangnick, who steered Schalke to the Champions League semi-finals in 2011.
 If youth promotion is the key to success, which is certainly the case in German football, it’s no wonder that German clubs are continually breaking ground.